EPN Signature Earth Day Event: Building Local Coalitions for Climate Action in Ohio

 3:45 p.m.
 Workshop on the Central Ohio Climate Action Plan (COCAP)

 • 3:45 p.m.
-Presentation on the newly updated COCAP: Ballroom
+Informational presentation on the COCAP: Ballroom

 • 4:15 p.m. - 5:15 p.m.
-Breakout workshops for building collaboration and coalitions around the climate action plan: Fairfield, Franklin-Hamilton, Hancock Rooms
+Breakout workshops for building collaboration and coalitions around the climate action plan: Franklin-Hamilton and Hancock Rooms

 4:45 p.m.
 Interactive exhibits, student capstone poster session, and general networking.